yanivam/react-svg-worldmap/README.md

 | styleFunction       | (context: any) => {}  | A callback function to customize styling of each country (see custom-style-example) |
 | tooltipTextFunction | (countryName: string, isoCode: string, value: string, prefix?: string, suffix?: string) => {}  | A callback function to customize tooltip text (see localization-example) |

+## Responsive Size

+* ```size="responsive"``` When the size is set to responsive, the map size will be set automatically based on the dimensions of the window size.

 ## Samples

 ### examples/simple-example
  * A simple example of the world map
  * 4 maps given two different data sets
  * Example of some simple features using the default styling
+ * Responsive size example showing how an example with responsive size looks

 ### examples/custom-style-example